|Wicked always wins.|

 I swallowed and wiped my mouth with the towel.
 “I haven’t met this person yet?”

 Dr. Dunk shrugged.
 “Don’t know.
 Maybe.
 Maybe not.
 In any case, what brought you to me was the Vision or, more accurately, Gift, which means you haven’t given it to the individual.
 If you had, you’d know it.
-The Visions, if they were continuing to that point, would cease as well.”
+The Visions, if they were continuing to that point, would cease.”

 “How can I know it’s a gift?”
 I demanded.
 “I mean, it sure doesn’t feel like one.
 What if it’s a curse?
 What if it harms the recipient?
 How will I know when I ‘give’ it to them?
 What will it feel like?”